evangelenesiyin/mealplanner/README.md

 - Replacing Airtable with a SQL database.
 I pick SQL as it is suitable for structured data that doesn't change much overtime in terms of scalability, and is most suitable for a small project like this.
 As a start, I pick PostgreSQL to learn more about SQL.
 With the implementation of database, I plan to use Express and Node.js as part of my backend infrastructure.
 - Sign up and login feature

+## 😵 Mistakes/Learnings

+I learnt more about Git and how repositories work when I made a mistake by executing `git init` and initialised the repo with my `node_modules` files before creating the `.gitignore` file (and creating it afterwards does not solve the issue).
+It was a very rookie mistake and that there are huge consequences when including `node_modules` files in Git.
+For major collaborative projects in the future, this will cause slow pulls and pushes and can be highly problematic when merging.

 ## 📸 Demo Images

 **Main Page**